-These resources are for infants through preschool and kindergarten grades.
+These lovely homeschool resources I’ve compiled are most suited for infants through preschool and kindergarten grades.

 If you are creative enough to make your own curriculum, these links are starters to help you learn what subjects are required.

-- Ohio State Kindergarten English Language Arts Model Curriculum
+- Ohio State Learning Standards for English Language Arts

 How I Incorporate Curriculums for Homeschool:

 I weave various resources together to create a curriculum that works best for our family.
 Our curriculum is built meticulously using the traditional list of requirements from the department of education as a guide while incorporating various Montessori materials and living books, and enhancing our education by doing unit studies.

 Before I talk about the list of resources, one thing that has transformed my homeschooling is living our day-to-day with a “Montessori Lifestyle” and the idea of a Morning Book (an idea I got from Tunstall’s Teaching Tidbits).
 Our Montessori lifestyle is an approach that puts materials in a classroom at the level that children can reach, allowing them to pick and choose activities based on their interests, while teaching them the discipline of using materials and putting them back where they were found, a.k.a discipline.
 The Morning Book idea allows your child to have a binder where they learn to focus on a few items in a specific day; this also trains them to learn to do independent work.

 Now, to our resources.
 The following resources are materials I have used for my kiddos (this is a growing list of resources).
 Approximately 99% of the resources listed here have been kid-tested and are highly recommended (the exceptions are items on my wishlist which I have not used yet).